Crowdsource student hangouts

 Set rule button

-In the Set Rule window, you can add if-then conditions.
+In the Set Visibility Rule pane, you can add if-then conditions.
 If a specific answer is chosen, you'll show a specified response.

 Set Rule window

-The questions are now marked with arrows to show they are linked.
+The questions is now marked with a visibility (eye) icon to show it's visibility is conditional.

 Box with settings for Label, Hint, and Validation